 Different kinds of stress can cause hibiscus plants to drop their buds instead of flowering.
 Drought, insect infestation, sudden environmental changes, and extreme temperatures are just some of the reasons this could happen.
 If your hibiscus plant is not flowering properly, inspect and closely consider all aspects of its health.

 Step 1: Water container-grown plants in particular when the soil is dry to the depth of an inch below the surface.
 In especially hot weather, it may be necessary to water container plants twice a day.
 Although hibiscus plants can dry out some between waterings, drought stress can cause flowers to fall.

 Step 2: Watch for aphids and white flies on the stems and undersides of the leaves.
 Aphids are tiny, soft-bodied insects that suck the juice out of soft plant tissue near the growing tips.
 White flies are highly mobile insects that erupt like a cloud when you approach or disturb the plant.

 Numerous hibiscus species with different growth habits complicate the issue of deadheading hibiscus.
 Rose of Sharon is a notorious spreader that can be partially contained by deadheading.
-Tropical hibiscus do not require deadheading in order to continue blooming, but doing so will help the plant maintain a more tidy appearance.
+Tropical hibiscus do not require deadheading in order to continue blooming, but doing so will help the plant maintain a tidier appearance.
 Unlike deadheading, shearing the plant removes growing tips and helps stimulate new growth including flower buds for an extended flowering season.